wp-plugins/my-calendar/readme.txt

 == Changelog ==

+= 1.6.3 =

+* Updated jQuery to fix conflicts in previous versions and so behaviors would work with AJAX navigation.
+Not updated by upgrade; use Behaviors reset to apply.
+* Incorporated option to enable AJAX navigation for next/previous navigation.
+* Fixed bug with multi-month display in list format where January could not be displayed.
+* Revised settings page for clarity.
+* Fixed some default settings issues.
+* Fixed a bug where the locations lists didn't respect the datatype parameter.
+* Added templating to event titles for calendar grid or list output.

 = 1.6.2 =

 * Fixed broken style editor.
 (The way it was broken was awfully weird...kinda wonder how I did it!)